Boxing kangaroo stops jogging Australian MP in his tracks

 The eastern grey kangaroo was grazing on the front yard of a house a short distance from Australia's national parliament in Canberra when Greens politician and keen triathlete Shane Rattenbury surprised the munching marsupial.

-In trying to flee, the 1.4 meter (4.5 feet) tall kangaroo clawed the back of Rattenbury's left leg and knocked him to the ground as it hopped away.
+In trying to flee, the 1.4 metre (4.5 feet) tall kangaroo clawed the back of Rattenbury's left leg and knocked him to the ground as it hopped away.

 "When they're startled, they tend to take a defensive approach, jumping around and striking out with their claws," Rattenbury told Reuters.